-Christopher C. Raymond Assistant Professor of Philosophy
+Christopher C. Raymond

 Christopher C. Raymond received his AB in Philosophy from Brown University and his PhD in Philosophy from The University of Texas at Austin through the Joint Classics-Philosophy Graduate Program in Ancient Philosophy.
 His research focuses primarily on Plato, Aristotle, and their predecessors (literary and philosophical); he also has interests in 19th-century European philosophy, ethics, aesthetics, and Platonic reception.
 His paper “Shame and Virtue in Aristotle” (Oxford Studies in Ancient Philosophy, Vol. 53) was selected by The Philosopher’s Annual as “one of the ten best articles published in philosophy” in 2017.
 Current projects (with Christopher Moore, Penn State) include Critias of Athens: Introduction, Texts, Translations, and Commentary for Oxford University Press and new translations of Plato’s Protagoras and Laches for Hackett Publishing.

-- PHIL 205.
-Nineteenth-Century European Philosophy
+PHIL 205 – Nineteenth-Century European Philosophy

-“Aidôs in Plato’s Charmides,” Ancient Philosophy 38, no. 1 (forthcoming).
+- “Aidôs in Plato’s Charmides.”
+Ancient Philosophy 38, no. 1 (Spring 2018): 23–46.

-“Shame and Virtue in Aristotle,” Oxford Studies in Ancient Philosophy 53 (Winter 2017): 111–62. *Selected by The Philosopher’s Annual as “one of the ten best articles published in philosophy” in 2017.
+- “Shame and Virtue in Aristotle.”
+Oxford Studies in Ancient Philosophy 53 (Winter 2017): 111–62. *Selected by The Philosopher’s Annual as “one of the ten best articles published in philosophy” in 2017.

 Download images for non-commercial use, photo credit required.